Riccardo Cocuzza

-Riccardo Cocuzza (born 27 January 1993) is an Italian footballer who plays for A.C.
-Legnano.
+Riccardo Cocuzza (born 27 January 1993) is an Italian footballer who plays for Serie D club Fanfulla.

 Biography

-Born in Vizzolo Predabissi, the Province of Milan, Lombardy, Cocuzza started his career at F.C.
-Internazionale Milano.
+Born in Vizzolo Predabissi, the Province of Milan, Lombardy, Cocuzza started his career at Inter Milan.
 He was the member of the youth teams from 2002 until January 2010.
 Cocuzza scored 5 goals for Inter U-17 team in the first half of 2009–10 season, which he scored 4 goals in a single game against Pavia.

 Parma

-In January 2010 he was signed by fellow Serie A club Parma F.C., which Cocuzza was a member of the under-17 team in the first season.
+In January 2010 he was signed by fellow Serie A club Parma, which Cocuzza was a member of the under-17 team in the first season.

 Cocuzza was a member of the reserve team from 2010–11 season to January 2013, which he had a cruciate ligament injury in 2011–12 season.
 On 1 February 2013 Cocuzza was farmed to Gubbio.
 In 2013–14 season the loan was extended, which Cocuzza played for Gubbio in the first pre-season friendly along with other former Parma team-mate.